drusellers/site/src/posts/planning.md

 ---
-title:  "Planning"
+title: 'Planning'
 date: '2019-12-30'
 disqus_id: d86dd236-23a7-44db-9fda-dddc60b95fab
 aliases: []
 withStats: true
 draft: true
 description: >
   I'm enamored with both iteration and long term planning.
 I don't see these things as mutually exclusive but how can we do it that doesn't drive us and our colleagues crazy?
 ---

 While I was on my retreat I took some time to reread [Creating the Corporate Future](https://www.amazon.com/Creating-Corporate-Future-Plan-Planned/dp/0471090093).
 In the book they define the following words in the following ways.